hucker/splint/src/splint/README.md

 1) Just give it a bunch of functions in a list would work.
 2) Point it to a file and splint will find all the functions in that file and call them.
 (ScruffModule)
 3) Point it to a folder (or pass it a bunch of filenames) and splint will load each module and collect all the tests (ScruffPackage)
-4) Point it to a folder of folders (or pass a list of folder names) and splint will load each module and collect all the tests (ScruffRepo)

 For me that is as deep as I want things to go.